metablockshq/metablocks.world/content/posts/2023-nft-white-listing-made-easy-with-raid-to-wl.md

 In this article, we will explore the Raid to WL tool, and its features, compare it with traditional methods, and how it is simplifying the WL grind for NFT enthusiasts.

+## T﻿L;DR

+* Meta Blocks' new NFT whitelisting tool called Raid to WL is simplifying the traditional whitelisting process for NFT enthusiasts by leveraging the power of social media.
+* By engaging with an NFT project's Twitter account, users can easily get on the whitelist.
+* The Raid to WL tool has caught fire and gained close to 4,000 new followers and Discord members within a week of launching in our case study project
+* It reduces the acquisition cost of a project by up to 97% while increasing the quality of new community members.
+* The tool costs $100 for the pre-mint lifetime of a project, which is significantly lower than the average cost of traditional whitelisting methods.

 ## P﻿relude: The world before Raid to WL

 At the beginning of fall 2022, our partner project 3moji started its marketing.
 Following the meta of the time, they went the trodden and proven path, hired a collab manager who distributed WLs to alpha groups, and worked with influencers who raffled WL spots to the project for a hefty fee.